 However, on Facebook, I tread very carefully and post my promotional posts sparingly.
 Facebook is for friends and staying friends, even if it’s a Facebook Page.

-For whatever reason, though, on Twitter and Google+ I have never had a complaint about the number or frequency of posts I send.
+For whatever reason, though, on Twitter, I have never had a complaint about the number or frequency of posts I send.

 I can imagine that some of you are now ready to run off and check my feed on Twitter to spot my spamming activities.